stefanesco/obsidize/README.md

 - **End-to-end tests**: Full workflow scenario testing
 - **Performance tests**: Large dataset and memory usage testing

-## 📝 License

-GNU Affero General Public License v3.0

-Copyright (c) 2025 Tudor Stefanescu

-### License Summary

-- ✅ **Use freely** for personal projects, internal business tools, and development
-- ✅ **Modify and distribute** - improvements and forks are welcome
-- ✅ **Commercial use** - businesses can use this internally without restrictions
-- ⚠️ **Network copyleft** - if you offer this as a service to others, you must open source your entire service stack
-- 📤 **Share improvements** - modifications must be shared under the same license

-This license ensures the project remains open source while preventing commercial exploitation without contribution back to the community.

 ## Build and Release

 This project uses GitHub Actions for CI/CD.
 There are two main pipelines: the CI pipeline and the Release pipeline.